 Maintain Regular Doctor Appointments

 There is a lot of useful information out there to help you along the way, but make sure it is accurate.
-The Center for Disease control website, found here, provides accurate information.
+The Centers for Disease Control website, found here, provides accurate information.
 The best guidance comes from your medical providers, so schedule and go to your medical appointments.

 This includes seeing your primary care doctor or an endocrinologist or clinic specializing in diabetic medicine.
 With regular medical care, you will know where your values lie and how to stay healthy.